 Whereas XFCE is using around 476 MB when idling with no applications running beside the terminal application.

-KDE Plasma Desktop offers a lot more customizable desktop compared to XFCE.
+KDE Desktop offers a lot more customizable desktop compared to XFCE.
 Plenty of beautiful themes to choose from, widgets, easy to customize, and it also comes with polished professional tools and applications like Krunner, Dolphin File Manager, and much more.

 XFCE desktop environment